COVID Catch Up Funding

 Below are some of the key priorities we will be using the funding to:

-- Reduce the attainment gap between particularly vulnerable and disadvantaged pupils and their peers.
+Reduce the attainment gap between particularly vulnerable and disadvantaged pupils and their peers.
 Please see the Pupil Premium section of the website for full details.

 We will be putting in place some key approaches to ensure that students catch up with any missed learning, these include: